aws/aws-cdk-rfcs/text/0193-fixing-type-unions.md

 ## Requirements

-The ideal situation is one where developers enjoy the same features and type safety from any programming language, regardless of it's dynamic or statically typed nature.
+The ideal situation is one where developers enjoy the same features and type safety from any programming language, regardless of whether it natively supports _type unions_, only _named type unions_, or no _type unions_ at all.
 This means a solution needs to satisfy the following requirements:

 - _Type unions_ can be returned in a type-safe manner from methods and properties
 - _Type unions_ can be instantiated & passed into methods or assigned to properties in a type-safe manner